3 REASONS NOT TO MISS THIS SHOW:

 3. Consider it an evening of continuing education – Annie-B Parson and Paul Lazar are both faculty in NYU Tisch’s esteemed Experimental Theatre Wing.

-“It’s hard to do justice to the freewheeling brilliance of Big Dance Theatre.” — The New York Times
+“It’s hard to do justice to the freewheeling brilliance of Big Dance Theater.” — The New York Times

-OBIE & Bessie award-winning company, Big Dance Theatre brings two North American premieres and a beloved solo to the NYU Skirball stage.
+OBIE & Bessie award-winning company, Big Dance Theater brings two North American premieres and a beloved solo to the NYU Skirball stage.

 The Road Awaits Us

-Based loosely on an absurdist play by Ionesco, in this North American premiere, Annie-B Parson stages a birthday party for a company of esteemed dance elders, including Bebe Miller, Meg Harper, Keith Sabado, Sheryl Sutton, George Faison, Betsy Gregory, Brian Bertscher, and Black-Eyed Susan.
+Based loosely on an absurdist play by Ionesco, in this North American premiere, Annie-B Parson stages a birthday party for a company of esteemed dance elders, including Bebe Miller, Meg Harper, Keith Sabado, Sheryl Sutton, Douglas Dunn, Betsy Gregory, Brian Bertscher, and Black-Eyed Susan.
 This piece was originally created for Sadler’s Wells Elixir Co.

 Annie-B Parson takes on ballet with her own choreographic voice.
 Drawing from her experience of watching and re-watching Balanchine’s Agon as well as the novel The Complete Ballet by John Haskell, she creates a duet from the imagery, the fundamental actions, the objects, and the narratives of ballet traditions.